degreepath/catalog-differ/2015-2016/nursing.req.md

 Students must apply for admission to the nursing major during the fall of the sophomore year.
 Application information is available from the department chair or website.
-Admission criteria include cumulative grade point average, grades in prerequisite courses, essay, interview, and student status. _Students needing accommodations for the essay or interview and who have a documented disability for which accommodations have been provided by the Academic Support Center (ASC), need to contact Suzanne Kiehne, the AAA for the Department of Nursing.
-Accommodations will only be provided after_ _a_ _letter from the ASC is submitted_ _to the Department of Nursing chair and with sufficient lead- time to arrange accommodations prior to the scheduled_ _essay or interview._
+Admission criteria include cumulative grade point average, grades in prerequisite courses, essay, interview, and student status.
+Students needing accommodations for the essay or interview and who have a documented disability for which accommodations have been provided by the Academic Support Center (ASC), need to contact Suzanne Kiehne, the AAA for the Department of Nursing.
+Accommodations will only be provided after a letter from the ASC is submitted to the Department of Nursing chair and with sufficient lead-time to arrange accommodations prior to the scheduled essay or interview.
 Students will be notified of their conditional acceptance into the major by a letter from the nursing department chair during the January Interim of the sophomore year.
 Nursing courses begin in the spring of the sophomore year.

 Conditional acceptance into the nursing major will become final if students meet the following criteria at the end of the sophomore year: a minimum